 - Improve baseline understanding of challenges to clinician well-being

 - Advance evidence-based, multidisciplinary solutions to improve patient care by caring for the caregiver.

-The Action Collaborative is composed of five working groups that will meet over the course of four years to identify evidence-based strategies to improve clinician well-being at both the individual and systems levels.
-Products and activities of these five working groups include an online knowledge hub, a series of NAM Perspectives discussion papers, and an all-encompassing conceptual model that reflects the domains affecting clinician well-being.
+The Action Collaborative is composed of six working groups that will meet over the course of four years to identify evidence-based strategies to improve clinician well-being at both the individual and systems levels.
+Products and activities of the Action Collaborative include an online knowledge hub, a series of NAM Perspectives discussion papers, and an all-encompassing conceptual model that reflects the domains affecting clinician well-being.

 Action Collaborative Leadership

 Action Collaborative Working Groups

 Please click here to view members of our six working groups.

 Action Collaborative Staff